Ukraine fears a long war might cause West to lose interest

 “What I would not like is to find us back here in September, after three months with the conflict still ongoing.
 If that is the case, it will be a disaster for Italy.
 Beyond the deaths, and saving lives, which is the priority, economically, for Italy, if the war goes on, it will be a disaster,” he said.

 Barry reported from Milan.
-Angela Charlton in Paris, Lorne Cook in Brussels, Justin Spike in Budapest, Hungary, and Aya Batrawy in Davos, Switzerland, contributed.
+Angela Charlton in Paris, Lorne Cook in Brussels, Justin Spike in Budapest, Hungary, and Aya Batrawy in Dubai contributed.

 Follow AP’s coverage of the Ukraine war at https://apnews.com/hub/russia-ukraine